theupdateframework/python-tuf/docs/tuf-spec.md

    used to sign documents.
 The type determines the interpretation of KEYVAL.

-   We define two keytypes below: 'rsa' and 'ed25519'.
+   We define three keytypes below: 'rsa', 'ed25519', and 'ecdsa'.
 However, TUF places no restrictions on cryptographic keys.
 Adopters can use any particular keytype, signing scheme, and cryptographic library.

    The 'rsa' format is: